Missing New York 9-year-old Charlotte Sena found, suspect in custody

 ALBANY, N.Y.
-(WTEN) — A 9-year-old girl who vanished during a family camping trip in New York two days ago has been found, police announced Monday evening.
+(WTEN) — A 9-year-old girl who vanished during a family camping trip in New York two days ago has been found after an extensive search, police announced Monday evening.

 “Charlotte Sena has been located and in good health,” New York State Police said in a short press release.
 “A suspect is in custody.
 This is still an active investigation.”

-Sena, who went missing out of Saratoga County, was last seen at approximately 6:15 p.m. on Saturday.
-Sena disappeared while riding her bicycle in Moreau Lake State Park, about 35 miles north of Albany, according to authorities.
-Police feared she may have been abducted.
+Before she was located, Sena was last seen around 6:15 p.m. on Saturday at the Moreau Lake State Park in Saratoga County, about 35 miles north of Albany.

-The fourth-grader had been riding her bike around a campsite loop in the bucolic park with other children when she decided to ride around one more time by herself.
+The fourth-grader was riding her bicycle around a campsite loop in the bucolic park with other children when she decided to ride around one more time by herself.
 Her parents became alarmed when she failed to return after 15 minutes, Gov. Kathy Hochul said at a briefing Sunday.

 About 400 search and rescue personnel were actively searching a 46 linear mile area around Moreau Lake State Park after an Amber Alert was activated Sunday morning.